kstenschke/tictac-track/README.md

 `u 123 edit`   - Open url.edit in web browser, with "#TASK#" replaced by 123

+### dayTasks (ud): Display tasks of day sequentially in CLI and in web browser

+`ud`    - Sequentially display entries per task of current day in CLI, open rel. task-URL in browser

+`ud -1` - Sequentially display entries per task of previous day in CLI, open rel. task-URL in browser

 ### Command: help (h): Describes usage of the program or its commands

 #### Usage examples: